JerryMalloney/image-gallery-api/README.md

-# expressjs-typescript-boilerplate
+# Image Gallery Api

-this is a boilerplate to get a expressjs backend following clear architecture using typescript

-To create a project, simply run:
+this is a gallery project made with expressjs and typescript To create a project, simply run:

 steps to run the project